 You will also find that doors that are locked for ordinary folks suddenly open for those with passion.
 How can one resist their enthusiasm?
 Even if the doors remained shut, the fire of their passion would burn them down!
 The passionate have big dreams and big dreams come with big problems.
 But who cares?
 Those with passion are focused on their goals, not themselves.
 They are wrapped up in their dreams, not their worries.
 They don’t have the time or inclination for self-pity.
 When things go wrong, they learn from their mistakes and quickly continue on their way.

 Consider for a moment, what are the alternatives to a life of passion?
 Would you rather go to work with a frown, instead of a smile?
 Would you rather lead an empty life or one filled with purpose?
 Would you rather delight in or dread the beginning of a new day?
-Would you rather be barely surviving or a success?
+Would you rather be a survivor or a success?
 Whenever it is a matter of ability or passion, passion is always the victor in the battle for success.